Our Team

 Licensed Master Social Worker

-Romney Brown is transitioning from 10 years of active duty service in the Air Force to the Reserves.
+Romney recently transitioned from 10 years of active duty service in the Air Force to the Reserves.
 She spent most of her career as a medical technician serving joint force populations and working in a trauma hospital.
 Most recently, she served as an NCOA instructor providing professional military education to service members.
 She is passionate about advocating for the military community and providing a safe space for people to be heard.
 Romney received her Bachelor’s degree in Psychology at Valdosta State University.
 There, she developed a solidified goal to become a therapist.
 She is a recent MSW graduate from Rutgers University.

 Read More